Tips on How to Read a Baby Food Label

-You’re a new mom, your baby is about 3 months old and you have just begun to get used to the sleepless nights, diaper changes and total life change that came to turn your life around (and your heart) a few weeks ago.
-Now, you are starting to think about baby food.
+You’re a new mom, your baby is about 3 months old and you have just begun to get used to the sleepless nights, diaper changes and total life change that came to turn your life around (and your heart ❤️️) a few weeks ago.
+Now, you're starting to think about baby food.
 You’ve gone to your local supermarket and just stared and stared at the different kinds of baby foods available.
 Jars, pouches, canisters, so many different flavors, different things to take in.
 It’s overwhelming, right?

 Jars: Usually made of glass and have been around since our great grandparents.
 Pasteurized purees of fruits, vegetables, grains and sometimes meat.
+Use high repeat heat to keep the fruits and vegetables shelf stable.
 More about the process used here.

 Squeeze Pouches: same content as the jars, just a different packaging.
-Yup, same process, read more here.
+Yup, same high heat process, read more here.

 4-6 months or First stage: Complete puree with a single ingredient.